caprover/caprover-website/content/README.md

 ### Add a language

 1. Copy `content/en/` to `content/<locale>/` and translate all three surfaces:
-   `docs/`, `homepage.json`, and `docs-ui.json`.
+   `docs/`, `website.json`, and `docs-ui.json`.
 2. Preserve documentation paths and frontmatter IDs.
 Preserve all homepage and documentation UI keys.
 Values ending in `.key` or `.status` must remain equal to their English values.
-3. Add the completed locale to `content/locales.json` with its public path prefix.
-4. Add its code to `supportedLocaleCodes` in `homepage/i18n/config.ts`.
-5. Import its homepage catalog and register it in `messagesByLocale` in `homepage/i18n/messages.ts`.
+3. Import its website catalog and register it in `messagesByLocale` in `homepage/i18n/messages.ts`.
-6. Add thin localized route files and a locale layout under `homepage/app/(<language>)/<locale>/`, following the existing Spanish route group.
+4. Add thin localized route files and a locale layout under `homepage/app/(<language>)/<locale>/`, following the existing Spanish route group.
-7. Add the locale's canonical and alternate URLs in `homepage/i18n/metadata.ts` and `homepage/app/sitemap.ts`.
-8. Extend `scripts/compose-site.mjs`, `scripts/smoke-combined-site.mjs`, and the
-   homepage static-export tests to cover the new routes.
+5. Add the completed locale to `content/locales.json` with its public path prefix.
+Metadata, sitemap entries, composition, and route smoke coverage are derived from this manifest.
-9. Run the full validation sequence below before enabling or publishing the locale.
+6. Run the full validation sequence below before publishing the locale.

 The locale switcher reads enabled locales from `content/locales.json`.
 Verify